ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 # NOTES

-i am always bad cop. good to be a team. as broad strokes: mum's as empathetic, dads as active play.
+- i am always bad cop. good to be a team. as broad strokes: mum's as empathetic, dads as active play.
+- add section about "Hunt Gather Parent"
+  - best way to help kids want to eat new food is to let them cook with you.
+  - same with reading books.